|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 No evidence was found for which validated questionnaires are the most appropriate for use, since no quality criteria for validated questionnaires have been assessed .

 Table 5: Patient questionnaires

 MS, SCI, Congenital neurogenic bladder

 In addition to a detailed patient history, attention should be paid to possible physical and intellectual disabilities with respect to the planned investigations.
 Neuro-urological status should be described as completely as possible (Figure 2).
-Patients with a high spinal cord or supraspinal neurological lesions may suffer from a significant drop in blood pressure when moved into a sitting or standing position.
+Patients with a high spinal cord lesion or supraspinal neurological lesions may suffer from a significant drop in blood pressure when moved into a sitting or standing position.
 All sensations and reflexes in the urogenital area must be tested.
 Furthermore, detailed testing of the anal sphincter and pelvic floor functions must be performed (Figure 2).
 It is essential to have this clinical information to reliably interpret later diagnostic investigations.

 Figure 2: Lumbosacral dermatomes, cutaneous nerves, and reflexes